-The current loans receivable amount was determined using the amount of principal payment due to the Program at June 30, 2014, which is collectible in fiscal year 2015.
-Loans receivable that were paid in full, prior to their due date, as of August 31, 2014, were included in the current loans receivable balance as opposed to the long-term receivable balance.
+The current loans receivable amount was determined using the amount of principal payment due to the Program at June 30, 2015, which is collectible in fiscal year 2016.
+Loans receivable that were paid in full, prior to their due date, as of August 31, 2015, were included in the current loans receivable balance as opposed to the long-term receivable balances.